-A recurring theme in the marketing world is a business grows to a certain point, then decides that they require expertise in certain areas.
+A recurring theme in the marketing world is a business grows to a certain point, then decides that they require expertise in certain areas in order to evolve further.
 This might be PR, SEO, events management, content, PPC, the list is endless.
 Businesses identify these issues and approach them separately, but what they’re really trying to do is build their brand and grow their business overall.
-A multitude of issues could be addressed by scaling from the top down, and this would result in the business generating more PR, as well as having the resources to host more events.
-Instead, there is a tendency to appoint one PR agency one SEO agency and one Social Media agency, and this often results in a splintered approach and a failure to work towards the same business goal.
+A multitude of issues can be addressed by scaling from the top down, and this would result in the business generating more PR, as well as having the resources to host more events.
+Instead, there is a tendency to appoint one PR agency, one SEO agency, one social agency and so on, which can often result in a splintered approach and a failure to work towards the same business goal.

 The Marketing Plan

 Integration is presently a key issue for businesses and marketers, and it is my belief that businesses need to take a step back, consider their overall marketing plan and make the effort to understand each separate element.
 With this understanding, it becomes a question of how you can make the elements work together, not whether it is possible to do so.

 There is so much marketing jargon, and as a result, there is presently much miscommunication as to what is happening across various marketing channels.
 Small wonder, then, that many marketing managers are unsure of what they should be focusing on.

 Blogging, social media, PR, online PR, and blogger outreach should all be part of an overall content plan.
 Within this plan, each area should be working together, using similar topics that will provide your business with the means to grow.